sspringer71/bookTracker/README.md

 1. Fork the repository.
 2. Create a new branch:  `git checkout -b feature-name`.
 3. Make your changes.
-4. Push your branch:  `git push origin feature-name`.
+4. Push your branch:  `git push --set-upstream origin feature-name`.
-5. Create a pull request.
+5. Create a pull request to merge to develop branch.

 ### License
 This project is licensed under the [MIT License](LICENSE).